andreimerlescu/andreimerlescu/PERSONAL.md

 ## International adoptee

 In 1990 I was adopted to the United States of America.
 In 1997 I became a Naturalized US Citizen.
 In 2016, I married Dr Heather Ajzenman - a pediatric Occupational Therapist from Washington State University that has a peer reviewed study published on [NIH](https://pubmed.ncbi.nlm.nih.gov/24195899/).
 I have a strong professional career, and I support my wife's practice where I can and that is appropriate.
 I maintain professional contact with graduates of the RailsGirlsRDU weekend from North Carolina that I helped lead.
 Now that she has AI, she's been unlocked!
 What are you building?
 I'm here to help if you need some guidance.
+If you want to learn about <a href="https://ihave.spoken.press/p/MM8wbX-H_CV" target="_blank" alt="The Orphanage">The Orphanage</a>, feel free to listen to that piece on **I Have Spoken**.

 *Available for conversations.
 Reach out via GitHub.
 Join if you don't have one yet.
 We can collaborate and build incredible things together.*